puppala3/Document-Query/README.md

 ![image alt](https://github.com/puppala3/Document-Query/blob/main/User%20Interface.PNG?raw=true)
 ## Application Flow
 - User can upload pdf documents with browse option and click process
-- Uploaded documents wii be split into 700-character chunks with 50-character overlap
+- Uploaded documents will be split into 700-character chunks with 50-character overlap
 - NVIDIA NIM creates NVIDIA embeddings which will be stored in FAISS Index vector database
 - User will be notified once the vector base is ready and then user can start querying
 - Retriever retrieves relevant contexts based on similarity match between query embeddings and vector store embeddings